JazzTap/jazztap.github.io/_posts/2021-2-4-software-instruments-performance.md

+---
+title: Software Instruments - Performance
+excerpt: "This week is about design space, and its navigation via generative instruments."
+author: Jasmine Otto
+---

 This week is about design space, and its navigation via generative instruments.
 This is the second background section of the series.
 Next week, we will have the first background section on research debt, which wasn't meant to be self-demonstrating in its indefinite deferral.